dheller1/lame_pthreads/Cinemo_lame/README.txt

      compilers though.
      For a custom build, make sure that the preprocessor directive WIN32 has been set (should be default for Visual Studio at least).
+     I've built the LAME static libs from source which was flawlessly working with VS2013.

+   Note: It is presumed that sizeof(short) == 2, sizeof(int) == 4!

 	USAGE